Technologist, Advocate, and Leader

 BS in Mechanical Engineering, 2004 - 2008

 The degree in Mechanical Engineering included coursework in design, technology, the sciences, and math.
-I have admittedly never used this degree directly (i.e. I have never been paid as a Mechanical Engineer), but the things I learned inform everything I do from how to learn to design methodologies and project management.
+While I have never held a job as a Mechanical Engineer, the things I learned inform everything I do from teaching and learning to design methodologies and project management.

 EdTech Magazine, Spring Issue, 2018